Photo Gallelry: Steelers Think Pink for Breast Cancer Awareness

 Sunday is the Steelers official NFL Breast Cancer Awareness game, and players will be showing their support by adding pink apparel, from gloves to cleats, to their uniforms.

-“It shows support for survivors, people that didn’t survive and people fighting it now,” said
+"It shows support for survivors, people that didn't survive and people fighting it now," said Ben Roethlisberger, who will be using a pink quarterback towel.
+"It's a nasty disease that there still isn't enough done for."

 The NFL began their "*A Crucial Catch" *campaign five years ago to support the American Cancer Society's breast cancer screening program and to raise awareness.